Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 ### 1.2.3 LiDAR

+A LIDAR (light detection and ranging), uses a laser light to measure distances to objects and create detailed 2D or 3D maps of the surrounding environment and to estimate its own pose.
-The LiDAR installed on the Wheeltec robot is the result of a cooperation between Wheeltec and LSLiDAR.
-It is part of the N10 series, a high-performance single-line mechanical TOF LiDAR.
+The LiDAR installed on the small Wheeltec robot is the result of a cooperation between Wheeltec and LSLiDAR.
+It is part of the
+N10 series, a high-performance single-line mechanical TOF LiDAR.
 Which means it is only capable of 2D mapping on its own.
 Its output is published to /scan.

-The LiDAR is used to build a map of its surroundings and estimate its own pose (i.e., its position and orientation) in the environment.
+On the Big Robot we are using the LSLIDAR C16 by Leishen Intellignet System which can create a 3D point cloud (not only 2D).

+To use the lidar in our project we will be using the package that will turn on the lidar and the AMCL package.
+The AMCL, known as the adaptive monte carlo localization, is a commonly used algorithm for estimating a robot's position and orientation (pose) within its environment.
+It's a probabilistic localization algorithm that uses a particle filter to represent the robot's possible poses and updates these poses based on sensor measurements.
+When using a LiDAR sensor with AMCL in ROS1, the primary goal is to improve the accuracy of the robot's localization by integrating the LiDAR's data into the estimation process.

+The Lidar has already hard coded values for the minimum and maximum angle and range to scan.
+We can change these values by first connecting to the robot via SSH and on the robot we can go to this directory "/home/wheeltec/wheeltec_lidar/src/pointcloud_to_lasescan/launch" and edit the "pointcloud_scan.launch" file.
+The parameters are well shown.
+(Note that the angles are in radian and not degree)

 ### 1.2.4 Stereo Camera

 The stereo camera installed on the Wheeltec robot is the ASTRA PRO.
+It has two cameras.

+The RGB Camera: Used for object detection, skeleton detection, visual follower and coloring the 3D map that we want to build.
+The Infrared Camera (depth camera): Used with the Lidar for collision avoidance and building a 3D pointcloud map.

-The camera captures images of the environemnt, these images contain RGB and depth information about the environment.
-An algorithm is used to translate this data into maps, a 2d map used for the navigation algorithm, and a 3d map (Point Cloud data) that can be saved and later looked at or instantaneously rendered to the GUI.
-When stereo camera navigation is enabeled, the rover uses an algorithm known as RTABMAP for trajectory estimation.
+An algorithm is used to translate the images captured from the RGB and depth camera into maps, and a 3d map (Point Cloud data) that can be saved and later looked at or instantaneously rendered to the GUI.
+When stereo camera navigation is enabeled, the rover uses an algorithm known as RTABMAP (Real-Time Appearance-Based Mapping) for trajectory estimation.

+To achieve the 3D scan: run the rrt_slam.launch and the rtabmap_mapping.launch or rtabmap_nav.launch files then start moving the robot really slowly for it to scan.
+After stopping the files from running a database file will be generated on the robot so we can secure copy the file to the lab pc and use the command "rtabmap-databaseViewer <name_of_file.db>"
+Now to view the 3D map: Press "Edit" on the top bar then "View 3D map".
+Select "4" and hit "OK".

 The camera has a built in launch file which allows us to publish infrared, depth, and RGB images to the /camera namespace Running turn_on_wheeltec_rover wheeltec_camera.launch file will initiate the camera node with the needed parameters (30fps, 720x480).
-In order to run this launch file a small change needs to be made to the astra_camera.launch file and correcting the name of the camera driver's source file from astra_camera to libuvc since the latter is not preinstalled.

-The camera launch files are mostly operational; however some problems occur when attempting to use both lidar and camera data for navigation.
+The camera can be used for object detection and skeleton tracking.
+Usin the "darknet" and "bodyreader" package.

 # 2. Lab PC Info